 Most of the teaching on the MRes programme takes place in the Barber Institute of Fine Arts, which houses the Barber Institute Gallery, a valuable teaching collection, used by all members of staff on a regular basis.
 It is an excellent and representative collection of post-medieval European art, including paintings, engravings and drawings by artists such as Rembrandt, Turner, Van Dyck, Veronese and Vigée-LeBrun as well as a major collection of 19th- and 20th-century works by artists such as Degas, Gauguin, Kollwitz, Grosz, Manet, Miró, Picasso and Whistler.

-The Barber Institute is home to an onsite research library which, in conjunction with the holdings of the University Main Library and the Special Collections of the Cadbury Research Library, makes Birmingham one of the best resourced Departments of History of Art in Britain.
+The Barber Institute is home to an onsite research library, a prints and drawings study room and a coin study room.
+These facilities, together with the holdings of the University Main Library and the Special Collections of the Cadbury Research Library, make Birmingham one of the best resourced Departments of History of Art in Britain.

 You will also become part of, and contribute to, the vibrant international community of the College of Arts and Law Graduate School, which offers dedicated research resources and a supportive working environment.
 Our team of academic and operational staff are on hand to offer support and advice to all postgraduate students within the College.